jnozzi/cocoadev.com/markdown/GettingTheParentWindow.md

 /Mads
 ----
-Well you could have them connected via IB or otherwise ie subclass General/NSWindow and use a custum show method that would take the calling window as a argument and store it like this:
+Well you could have them connected via IB or otherwise ie subclass NSWindow and use a custum show method that would take the calling window as a argument and store it like this:

 #import <Cocoa/Cocoa.h>

-@interface General/CustomWindow : General/NSWindow
+@interface CustomWindow : NSWindow
 {
-   General/NSWindow *callingWindow;
+   NSWindow *callingWindow;
 }
--(General/IBAction)showWindowAndStoreParent:(id)sender;
+-(IBAction)showWindowAndStoreParent:(id)sender;
 @end

-#import "General/CustomWindow.h"
+#import "CustomWindow.h"

-@implementation General/CustomWindow
+@implementation CustomWindow

--(General/IBAction)showWindowAndStoreParent:(id)sender
+-(IBAction)showWindowAndStoreParent:(id)sender
 {
    [self makeKeyAndOrderFront:sender];